Line 6 Finch West: Procurement

-In September 2015, the Government of Ontario announced that its agency, Infrastructure Ontario, would search for a contractor to design, build, finance and maintain the Finch West LRT.
-The successful contractor would be chosen by 2017.
-The Request for Proposal (RFP) was released to select companies in February 2016 and closed on December 20, 2017.
+In September 2015, the Government of Ontario announced that its agency, Infrastructure Ontario, would search for a contractor to design, build, finance and maintain the Finch West LRT – with the successful contractor to be chosen by 2017.
+In February 2016, Infrastructure Ontario invited three consortiums to respond to a request for proposals – Humber Valley Transit Partners (a consortium of SNC-Lavalin and Graham), Mosaic Transit Group (a consortium of ACS Infrastructure Canada, Aecon, and CRH Canada Group) and FACT Partners (a consortium of EllisDon and Bechtel).

-In May 2017, Metrolinx confirmed that it had entered into an agreement with Alstom to build 17 light rail vehicles for Line 6 Finch West.
+In May 2017, Metrolinx confirmed that it had entered into an agreement with Alstom to build 17 (later revised to 18) light rail vehicles for Line 6 Finch West.
 In September 2017, Metrolinx announced the line would not open until 2022 at the earliest, blaming the delay on uncertainty with the Bombardier vehicle supply.

-In April 2018, Mosaic Transit Group, a consortium of ACS Infrastructure Canada Inc., Aecon, and CRH Canada Group Inc., was selected to build the transit line.
+In April 2018, Mosaic Transit Group was selected to build the transit line.
 After consultation with Mosaic on a construction schedule, Metrolinx delayed projected completion of the line to 2023, ten years after the originally announced date.
 That May, Infrastructure Ontario and Metrolinx announced that Mosaic had signed a contract to design, build, and finance the construction of the line and stations, and to maintain them for 30 years after their initial opening.

-Effective June 20, 2021, the TTC renumbered the Bay bus route from 6 to 19 to free up the route number 6 for the Finch West line.
+Effective June 20, 2021, the TTC renumbered the Bay bus route in downtown Toronto from 6 to 19 to free up the route number 6 for the Finch West line.